mMerlin/fritzing_pad_stretch/README.md

 * create as html, css, javascript, such that it can be hosted on github.io
 * «future» functions
-  * number of pins (in a single row)
   * pin spacing (in a single row)
   * number or rows
   * row spacing
   * merged or separate (groups) for circles and paths
-  * starting pin number
   * generate vertically instead of horizontally
-    * numbering sequence will have first pin will be top left, going down, then up the second side.
-Keeps the first pin at the origin, where as with the horizontal layout, the second row `pushes` to first row down.
+    * numbering sequence will have first pin at the top left, going down, then up the second side.
+Keeps the first pin at the origin, whereas with the horizontal layout, the second row `pushes` the first row down.
   * generated silkscreen border
     * rectangle
     * brackets